 7) During the endline survey, replicate the process, using the same techniques at exactly the same reference plots.

-8) Calculate the indicator’s value by dividing the number of reference plots with improved soil quality by the total number of tested reference plots and multiplying the result by 100 to convert it to a percentage.
+8) To calculate the indicator’s value, divide the number of reference plots with improved soil quality by the total number of tested reference plots.
+Multiply the result by 100 to convert it to a percentage.

 2) The values of some soil properties can change significantly throughout the season.
 Do your best to collect baseline and endline samples in the same period of a year and after the same crop was planted (as some crops significantly influence the levels of specific nutrients); otherwise they might not be comparable.